 Standard coverage K5.6 (K80) and K8.0 (K115) upright and pendent sprinklers shall be subjected to at least the "centered between four sprinklers" fire test described in Section 4.38.2.
-However, fire tests on other types of sprinklers, or an alternate fire source and/or location, may be required at the sole discretion of FM Approvals.
+However, fire tests on other types of sprinklers, or an alternate fire source and/or location, may be required at the sole discretion of the certification agency.